-Implementing a help desk software is a rare opportunity to organize your support processes and rid your team of the habits and cruft that accumulate like the lint in your phone’s charging port.
+Setting up a new help desk is a rare opportunity to organize your support processes and rid your team of the habits and cruft that accumulate like the lint in your phone’s charging port.

 Providing consistent support throughout is your primary goal, but if you stop there, you may miss out on an opportunity to improve your level of service.

-If you’ve just chosen a new help desk, or if you’ve decided it’s time to revisit your existing setup, the first step in optimizing your help desk implementation is to set some goals.
+If you’ve just chosen new help desk software, or if you’ve decided it’s time to revisit your existing setup, the first step in optimizing your help desk implementation is to set some goals.

 Every extra task, additional click, and new process you add to your support team’s role takes time away from actively helping customers.
 Arrange your help desk so that as much time and energy as possible is preserved for helping customers.